ABOUT

 HISTORICAL FAMILY NOTE:

-The McLeod family has been living in Western Washington state for 5 generations.
+The McLeod family has been living in Western Washington state for 6 generations - always having a great passionate respect for the environment as well as fish and wildlife.
 Ken's grandfather (Ken McLeod) is considered the Founding Father of the State Game Dept. that began in 1933 (now the Wa.
 Dept. of Fish & Wildlife), he wrote most of Int.#62 which created the Dept. by then the peoples vote.
 He published the Northwest Sportsman Magazine from 1930-1933 in conjunction with that issue, as well as having the Northwest Sportsman show "On The Air" on KXA radio Tuesday evenings 7:30-8:00 PM.
 He was given a special WDFW award in 1984 recognizing his achievements for that.
 In 1985, he was awarded a Special Achievment Conservation Award by the National Wildlife Federation at their 50th Year Banquet in Seattle.
 He was also a charter member of many sportsmen related organizations such as: WA State Sportsmen's Council, King County Outdoor Sports Council, The Mountain Cabin Memorial Association, The Poggie Club, and the Wa.
 Fly Fishing Club and is noted as being a pioneer of steelhead fly fishing techniques using both floating and sinking fly lines, as well as a pioneer of 3-D photography.
-Ken's dad, George W. McLeod, is a noted fly casting champion who won early casting compitions before and after WW II, a NW venerated fly tier and fly fishermen known for his creations of: Skykomish Sunrise, Purple Peril, and the McLeod Ugly series, and being a long-time steelheader & salmon fisher, as well as a long-time hunter, and being a member of many sportsmen's organiztions.
+Ken's dad, George W. McLeod, is a noted fly casting champion who won early casting compitions before and after WW II, a NW venerated fly tier and fly fishermen known for his creations of: Skykomish Sunrise, Purple Peril, and the McLeod Ugly series, and being a long-time steelheader & salmon fisher, pioneered coho salmon flies in the 1940s,as well as being along-time hunter, and being a member of many sportsmen's organiztions.
+George has been featured in multible fishing magazines and books.
 The McLeod's also had their own sporting goods shop in Kirkland, Wa. in the early 1950s.
-George went on to represent in the NW - Scientific Anglers Inc., St. Croix , and Headon developing fly lines and rods, as well as owning a successful fishing bait company called "Sure Strike" later in the 1960s-2000.
+George went on to represent in the NW - Scientific Anglers Inc., St. Croix , and Harnel Rod co. developing fly lines and rods, as well as owning a successful fishing bait company called "Sure Strike" later in the 1960s-2000.
+George is also a decorated WW II B-17 Pilot with 33 mission (26 combat) with the 8th Air Force 100th Bomb Group.

 KJM